nels-o/rah-min/README.md

 # `rah-demo`

-This is a tiny test application based on the `react-boilerplate` demo that comes included be default.
+This is a tiny test application to demonstrate (`rah`)[https://github.com/nels-o/rah] based on the `react-boilerplate` demo that comes included be default.
 It's been updated to work with `styled-components` v4.

 ## Getting started